Tim-HW/Reinforcement_Learning/README.md

 This section also covers the basic tool of Machine learning for linear regression using SciKit Library.

 ## Convolutional Neural Network
 The CNN section cover the use of CNN to sparse pictures and extract features that helps the Neural Network to understand parterns.
-The CNN parts cover the use the Pool layer and
+This it quite intersting if you are working with images.

 ## Classical Q learning
+Classical Q learning section is the example used to apply and understand Q learning.
+It helps to define the problematic and choose the best option according to.
+Reinforcement Learning is a tool and does not suits every need.
+For example simple problems can be easly acheived using classic approach of Q learning if the Q space is limited to a reasonable abmount values.
+In this example we solved an easy example of Gym games using this technique.

 ## Deep Q Learning
+Not done yet